|

 collection of Predefined SQL Pass-Through Queries connecting MS Access

-Education's Banner (Oracle) Database product.
-We have successfully
+Banner (Oracle) Database product.
+We have successfully used

-used BannerAccess for over seven years.
-Now we are moving to replace
+BannerAccess for over seven years.
+Now we are moving to replace the MS

 web based Ad hoc reporting tool.
 BannerAccess will continue to be